nielsrhansen/msgl/README.md

 ```

 ### 3. Compute lambda sequence
-Choose 'lambda.min' and 'alpha'.
-With 'alpha = 1' for lasso, 'alpha = 0' for group lasso and 'alpha' in the range (0,1) for spares group lasso.
+Choose `lambda.min` and `alpha`.
+With `alpha = 1` for lasso, `alpha = 0` for group lasso and `alpha` in the range (0,1) for spares group lasso.

 ```R
 lambda <- msgl.lambda.seq(x, classes, alpha = 0.25, lambda.min = 1e-4)
 ```

-The user specified lambda.min should be less than the compute lambda.max.
+The user specified lambda min should be less than the compute lambda max.
 Lambda max is the lambda at which the first penalized parameter becomes non-zero.
-A smaller lambda.min will take longer to fit and include more features.
+A smaller `lambda.min` will take longer to fit and include more features.

 ```R
 lambda[1] # lambda.max